 If you’re looking for a specific type of credit card, you can take a look at our Best Credit Cards Section to find the best Visa, Mastercard, and other network credit cards.
 Card Category contains all the necessary information that will help you find the right card for you.

-What Are Benefits of Using Other Network Cards
+What Are the Benefits of Using Other Network Cards

-There are many reasons why you might want to choose a card from other networks besides Visa or MasterCard.
-One of them might just be convenience.
-If you already have an account at a bank that offers other networks credit cards, it could be easier applying for a credit card there.
-If you’ve been a client of the said bank for a while, you might even get loyalty offers which can include higher rewards and bonuses, and lower APR rates and fees.
+You might want to choose a card from other networks besides Visa or MasterCard for many reasons.
+One of them might be convenience.
+If you already have an account at a bank offering other network credit cards, applying for a credit card there could be easier.
+If you’ve been a client of the said bank for a while, you might even get loyalty offers, including higher rewards and bonuses and lower APR rates and fees.

-Besides, it’s better for your credit score that you avoid opening and closing credit accounts frequently.
-When you close a credit account, your account age will go down, and your credit utilization will go up, resulting in a lower credit score.
-When you open a new account, the issuer will do a full credit check which leaves a trace on your credit report, again damaging your score.
+Besides, it’s better for your credit score if you avoid opening and closing credit accounts frequently.
+When you close a credit account, your account age will decrease, and your credit utilization will increase, resulting in a lower credit score.
+When you open a new account, the issuer will do a full credit check, which leaves a trace on your credit report and damages your score.

-The best reason for choosing other networks credit cards, however, is that you might get better credit card features.
+However, the best reason for choosing other networks’ credit cards is that you might get better features.
 Shopping cards, for example, can offer you excellent discounts.
-Other networks credit cards can sometimes be more suitable for those with poor credit, as they tend to have fewer requirements, and you’ll even be able to get instant decision offers with poor credit.
+Other networks’ credit cards can sometimes be more suitable for those with poor credit, as they tend to have fewer requirements, and you’ll even get instant decision offers with poor credit.

 PRO Tip